EliasFIlho/Zephyr_Cruise_Control/README.md

 # Zephyr - Cruise Control

-# Main Goal
+## Main Goal

-1. Learn how to use Zephyr (The better way to do that is coding and failing).
+1. Learn how to use Zephyr RTOS (The best way to do that is by coding and making mistakes).
-2. Learn more about control concepts such as configure samples rates and PID tuning
+2. Improve understanding of control systems, such as configuring sample rates and PID tuning.

-# The Idea
+## The Idea

-The Project idea is to create a velocity control system such in vehicles cruise control system.
+The goal of this project is to create a velocity control system similar to the cruise control systems found in vehicles.

-## Cruise control
+### Cruise Control

-If you're dring at 60km/h you can send this velocity value to the cruise control system and the control algorithm will incress and decress the car velocity in order to keep the velocity at the seted target.
+If you're driving at 60 km/h, you can send this speed value to the cruise control system, and the control algorithm will increase or decrease the vehicle's speed to maintain the target velocity.

-## Project specifications
+## Project Specifications

-The project will be based in Zephyr RTOS, the system will receive a target value from UART and send this value to a PID routine that will try to reach and keep the value.
+The project is based on Zephyr RTOS.
+The system receives a target velocity value via UART and sends it to a PID routine, which tries to reach and maintain this value.

-The plant that PID algorithm control is one DC motor and the feedback data comes from a quadrature encoder.
+The plant controlled by the PID algorithm is a DC motor.
+Feedback data is provided by a quadrature encoder.

-Since the control is'nt in moviment the measurement unit will be RPM (Revolutions per minute).
+Since the system is not moving in real space, the measurement unit will be RPM (Revolutions Per Minute).

-# Road Map
+## Roadmap

-This project was planned to have three versions
+This project is planned in three versions:

-1. Receiving data from UART and control algorithm in the same Microcontroller
+1. **Version 1:** Receive data from UART and run the control algorithm on the same microcontroller.
-2. Receiving data from UART in one microcontroller then send the data to another through CAN bus the next microcontroller will be responsable to run the PID algorithm.
+2. **Version 2:** Receive data from UART on one microcontroller, then send it via CAN bus to another microcontroller that runs the PID algorithm.
-3. Receiving data from a mechanic device similar to a cars pedal in one microcontroller then send the data to another through CAN bus the next microcontroller will be responsable to run the PID algorithm.
+3. **Version 3:** Receive data from a mechanical device (similar to a car's pedal) on one microcontroller, then send it via CAN bus to another microcontroller responsible for running the PID algorithm.